grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### They arrive at the dock)

 They had to squeeze the _Prospect_ over two more shallow spots before Sir Piero finally turned them out into a somewhat larger channel --- maybe twice the width of the _Prospect_'s beam.
 This channel was consistently deeper and there was more commercial traffic moving on it.
-Sir Piero steamed the _Prospect_ along this channel for another mile or so, picking his way through a number of places where the channel branched left or right.
+Sir Piero steamed the _Prospect_ along this route for another mile or so, picking his way through a number of places where the channel branched left or right.
 The structures along the channel got larger and larger, and the traffic on the water thinned out as they moved into a part of the city that had less day-to-day trading and was more focused on storage and warehouses.
 The structures here tended to be large flat platforms, open on the side.
 Some had roofs built over them and some were open to the sky as well.
-Some were stacked high with cargo waiting for a ship to be loaded onto, and others were cleared waiting for a loaded ship to come in.
+Some were stacked high with cargo waiting for a ship to be loaded onto, and others were cleared off, waiting for a loaded ship to come in.
 The platforms either had one side set with a row of docking pylons, or were otherwise connected to rickety piers of weathered and gray wood that extended out from the platforms into small bays that were left as open water so that bigger ships would have enough room to maneuver in them.
 Many of these piers had ships of various sizes moored up against them.
 Only a few people were about, though, since this area was far more heavily populated with cargo than people.

-Finally, Sir Piero pointed to a bay ahead off the port side while looking through the binoculars.
+Finally Sir Piero, looking through the binoculars, pointed to a bay ahead off the port side.
 He turned the _Prospect_ into the bay, and Hemi could see through his own binoculars that the third dock in from the channel had a small hand-lettered sign matching the dock number they were looking for.
 As Sir Piero and Bastian worked to bring the boat alongside the dock, Hemi got on the PA and asked Chips and Gregory to meet him on the deck.
-The three of them brought thick docking hawsers up from the cargo hold through the big hatch and secured them to cleats on the deck.
+The three of them brought thick docking hawsers up from the cargo hold through the big hatch and looped them over the cleats on the deck.
 Gregory made a daring leap from the handholds on the side of the _Prospect_ to the dock over the sloshing water in the closing gap.
-Hemi and Chips tossed the lines over to him so he could secure them to the docking pylons.
+Hemi and Chips tossed lines over to him so he could haul the hawsers over and secure them to the docking pylons.

 The dock was exceedingly narrow for handling a ship of the _Prospect_'s size, maybe just two meters or so wide, and when the _Prospect_ leaned its weight up against it, the whole dock shifted its center of gravity towards the other side.
 The _Prospect_ took up the entire length of the dock, and then extended another quarter ship-length out beyond it into the turnaround bay.
 The dock was supported by ancient poles of wood, weathered to a smooth but grainy gray texture.
 The cross planks had many knot holes and splintered easily under scuffing feet.
 About halfway out, the dock widened to accommodate the base of a rusty and flimsy looking crane which was left angled at its joints in such a way that it looked like the giant crooked finger of a crone cursing the fates before her.
 Further out from the crane, the dock narrowed again to just enough space for an individual to walk.

 The dock ran into a large and mostly empty platform.
 It was one of the platforms that had a roof built over it, supported on the same graying wood pylons as the dock, and roofed with roughly hewn old boards that had gaps and holes that let light, and presumably rain, pass through in many places.
-At the far end of the platform was a squat little cube of an office with a few stacks of crates near it, from which the business of the platform and dock was executed.
+At the far end of the platform was a squat little cube of an office with a few stacks of crates near it, from which the business of the platform and dock was carried out.

 [//]: # (### Chips quits)